xtendui/xtendui/src/gatsby/markdown/components/slider/position.md

 ## Contain

-**Activated by default**, contain the slides inside the `drag.dragger`.

-Also when enabled it **groups the slides positions values** when position values would be the same on start and end.
+When `contain` is enabled (default) it **groups the slides activation and positions** when position values would be the same on start and end.

 <div class="xt-overflow-sub overflow-y-hidden overflow-x-scroll my-5 xt-my-auto w-full">